 Perhaps the key is belief.
 Nothing can truly happen without that.
 Of course, this could also mean accepting the ideas of a follower – if you truly believe in it.
 You do not have to have all the answers.
 What you need is belief.
 However, belief comes from a TRUE understanding of the goal or vision.
 For example, it might be hard to truly believe in (or be vested in) the Constitution if you have not read it.
 Sort of like how it might be hard to be a real Christian if you do not know the doctrine.

-Finally, it seems to me that almost every aspect of what one could learn from Gandhi could be utilized in the initial stages of course correction.
-As we discussed earlier, it is the symbolism of the figure that we must pull to make the coloration—the Constitution, the Founders, our Monuments, etc. We are not at war yet, but we begin to engage in passive resistance to bad ideas or unconstitutional behaviors.
+Finally, it seems that almost every aspect of what one could learn from Gandhi could be utilized in the initial stages of course correction.
+As we discussed earlier, it is the symbolism of the figure that we must pull to make the coloration—the Constitution, the Founders, our Monuments, etc. We are not at war yet, but we have begun to passively resist bad ideas or unconstitutional behaviors.
 We must constantly refine ourselves and navigate the turbulent waters of tyranny being handed down.
 We must hold our tongues at times as it is often best not to speak – because our actions will speak louder than words.

-Maybe in regards to leadership in the months and years ahead, the life and struggles of Gandhi are best summed up as analogies.
-While I feel as though this does a tremendous disservice to Gandhi’s life, we must also recognize that times are very much different and that most people do not have a fraction of the self-discipline or principle that Gandhi did.
+Maybe regarding leadership in the months and years ahead, the life and struggles of Gandhi are best summed up as analogies.
+While I feel this does a tremendous disservice to Gandhi’s life, we must also recognize that times are very different and that most people do not have a fraction of the self-discipline or principle that Gandhi did.
 Maybe that is the problem.
-Maybe that is the place to start.
-At the very least, the lesson is to be resolved and see it through, no matter what.
-If you are not already, you may find yourself in a leadership position soon enough.
+Perhaps that is the place to start.
+At the very least, the lesson is that we must be resolved and see it through, no matter what.
+You may find yourself in a leadership position soon enough if you are not already.
 What are you going to do when you are in it?